peroks/model/README.md

         ];
     }

-You can also extend models like any other class.
+You can extend models like any other class.
 The properties are inherited from the parent classes.

     <?php